woodsidelabs/ESP8266_Sensors/README.md

-# ESP8266_Sensors_HTTPS
+# ESP8266_Sensors
-ESP8266 example project with sensors and HTTPS callbacks to Home Assistant
+ESP8266 example project with sensors, OTA update, and HTTPS callback to Home Assistant